-In 2022, the Compensation Committee engaged Mercer, LLC ("Mercer") as its compensation consultant to provide independent advice and information on executive compensation matters.
+In 2023, the Compensation Committee engaged Mercer, LLC ("Mercer") as its compensation consultant to provide independent advice and information on executive compensation matters.
 Mercer representatives report directly to the Compensation Committee and provide comparative market data, information on compensation trends, and an objective view of compensation matters.
-Mercer representatives generally interact with the Compensation Committee Chair and with senior management at the direction of the Compensation Committee, attend Compensation Committee meetings, and meet in executive session with Compensation Committee members and, for matters relating to the compensation of the Company's Chief Executive Officer, with the other independent directors as well.
+Mercer representatives generally interact with the Compensation Committee Chair and with senior management at the direction of the Compensation Committee meetings, and meet in executive session with Compensation Committee meetings, and meet in executive session with Compensation Committee members and, for matters relating to the compensation of the Company's Chief Executive Officer, with the other independent directors as well.

-The Company generally does not use Mercer for any other purpose, except that the Company occasionally purchases broad industry compensation survey data from Mercer that it makes available for third parties to purchase.
+The Company generally does not use Mercer or Mercer's affiliates for any other purpose, except that the Company occasionally purchases broad industry compensation survey data from Mercer that it makes available for third parties to purchase.
 The Compensation Committee requires that the Company obtain the Compensation Committee's approval prior to engaging Mercer for any other purpose.
-The Compensation Committee has reviewed an assessment of any potential conflicts of interest raised by Mercer's work for the Compensation Committee, which assessment considered the following six factors: (i) the provision of other services to the Company by Mercer and its affiliates; (ii) the amount of fees received from the Company by Mercer and its affiliates, as a percentage of Mercer's and its affiliates' total revenue; (iii) the policies and procedures of Mercer that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the Mercer consultant with a member of the Compensation Committee; (v) any Company stock owned by the Mercer consultants; and (vi) any business or personal relationship of the Mercer consultant or Mercer and its affiliates with any of the Company's executive officers.
-The Compensation Committee assessed Mercer's independence in light of these standards and determined that there were no conflicts of interest or independence concerns with respect to Mercer.
+The Compensation Committee has reviewed an assessment of any potential conflicts of interest raised by Mercer's work for the Compensation Committee, which assessment considered the following six factors: (i) the provision of other services to the Company by Mercer and its affiliates; (ii) the amount of fees received from the Company by Mercer and its affiliates; total revenue; (iii) the policies and procedures of Mercer that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the Mercer consultant with a member of the Compensation Committee; (v) any Company stock owned by the Mercer consultants; and (vi) any business or personal relationship of the Mercer consultants; and (vi) any business or personal relationship of the Mercer is independence in light of these standards and determined that there were no conflicts of interest or independence concerns with respect to Mercer.
 The Compensation Committee also receives advice from legal counsel as appropriate and conducts a review of the same six factors with regard to the outside legal counsel providing such advice.